sbarisic/Flib/README.md

 Flib
 ====

-Font Libray - Freetype font rendering for OpenTK (OpenGL) or any other rendering engine
+Font Libray - Freetype font rendering for .NET (OpenTK, OpenGL, or any other rendering engine)